MRF Executive Leadership & Board

 George P. Jameson, Board Treasurer (Illinois)

-George Jameson is the Founding Managing Director, CFO and COO of Dearborn Partners, LLC.
+George Jameson is the Founding Managing Director, Chief Financial Officer and Chief Operating Officer of Dearborn Partners, LLC.
 Prior to founding Dearborn Partners, he was a Managing Director of the Fixed Income Division of Nesbitt Burns Securities, Inc., a subsidiary of the Bank of Montreal.
 He began his career at Goldman, Sachs & Co., where he served 16 years in various capacities, including Fixed Income Product Manager, Midwest Regional Manager and Vice President.
 George also served as Senior Managing Director and Head of Fixed Income Sales and Marketing at First Chicago Capital Markets.
 He earned a BS in Industrial Management from Georgia Institute of Technology and holds an MBA from Emory University.

 C. Randy Lomax, MA, MFT (California)

 Randy Lomax is a Stage III melanoma survivor.
 He served as Chairman of the MRF Board for ten years.
 He is now the President and CEO of the Melanoma Research Foundation Breakthrough Consortium (MRFBC), whose mission is to accelerate the research and development of the most promising therapeutics for melanoma in order to deliver curative options to patients.

 Randy has both a Bachelors and Masters degree in Psychology and is a licensed Marriage and Family therapist.
 He has taught and worked in the counseling center of De Anza College for 38 years, retiring in June of 2009.
 His expertise included Human Sexuality and Drug and Alcohol abuse.
 Randy has been nationally recognized for his teaching excellence.

 Chad MacDonald (Virginia)